 The specialty-trained surgeons at Orthopedic Specialists & Sports Medicine have resumed elective surgery, or scheduled nonemergency surgery, for their patients.
 Since the state has eased restrictions preserving the stocks of health care resources, including personal protective equipment, ventilators, etc., Orthopedic Specialists & Sports Medicine offers elective and emergency surgical treatment and in-office care while continuing to follow health authority safety guidelines to protect their patients and staff.
-Patients in need of specialized bone, joint and muscle care are encouraged to call (740) 788-9220 to schedule a safe appointment in their office at 1980 Tamarack Road.
+Patients in need of specialized bone, joint and muscle care are encouraged to call (740) 788-9220 to schedule a safe appointment in their office at 2750 Newark-Granville Road.
 Telehealth appointments are also available.

 “Surgery for nonlife-threatening conditions was halted in order to conserve the supply of personal protective equipment, which is what we use for every surgery,” says Dr. Edward Westerheide, board-certified orthopedic surgeon at Orthopedic Specialists & Sports Medicine.
 “Our supply of medical resources has been deemed more than adequate by our governor, and thereby, we are resuming surgery so area residents no longer have to wait for the advanced orthopedic care they need.”